A sprouted “W”

 Tehran, Iran based Azra Aghighi Bakhshayeshi finds artistic expression through calligraphy, specifically the minimalist forms of the Kufi script.
 Does it matter that many viewers can not read the ancient elegant Arabic characters, let alone know their meaning?

 Bakhshayeshi writes, “When viewers do not understand the meaning they are not reading the . . . → Read More: Calligraphic art by Azra Aghighi Bakhshayeshi

 The bright colors in this new font make me happy.
 It is by Ben Flynn, otherwise known as EINE, one of London’s most distinctive street artists who is known for using typography in his graffiti-style.
-(In 2010, the Prime Minister of the UK David Cameron presented one of EINE’s works to President Obama as a gift on his first . . . → Read More: EINE creates a new font, called Tenderloin, inspired by San Francisco
+(In 2010, the Prime Minister of the UK David Cameron presented one of EINE’s works to President Obama as . . . → Read More: EINE creates a new font, called Tenderloin, inspired by San Francisco

 “Turning darkness into light” Acrylic and Pigments on Linen, 76×48″”